juhotter/KnowledgeGraphsProject/README.md

 ### D1.2.
 RDF data created from the sources (13.12.2023)
-As outlined in the first work package (WP1), we have two different datasets.
+As outlined in the first work package (WP1), we have two different datasets.<br>
-For both datasets, we provided a Python script, which converts the two JSON datasets from WP1, to RDF data.
+For both datasets, we provided a Python script, which converts the two JSON datasets from WP1, to RDF data.<br>
 This RDF data then can be used to host the knowledge graph on WP3.

 **Structured Dataset:**
-The Python script that was used to map the business dataset to RDF data is the **business_rdf_converter.py**.
+The Python script that was used to map the business dataset to RDF data is the **business_rdf_converter.py**. <br>
 The resulting RDF dataset, used for the 1st ontology, can be found under **business.rdf**

 **Unstructured Dataset:**
-Before the unstructured dataset could be mapped to RDF an additional step had to be made.
+Before the unstructured dataset could be mapped to RDF an additional step had to be made. <br>
-First, we needed to extract only the interesting information from this dataset, namely the **businessId** property and the **text** property.
+First, we needed to extract only the interesting information from this dataset, namely the **businessId** property and the **text** property. <br>
-The **businessId** property is needed for mapping to the structured dataset.
+The **businessId** property is needed for mapping to the structured dataset. <br>
-The **text** property is used for NER.
+The **text** property is used for NER. <br>
-Therefore the **yelp_dataset/reviews.py** was used.
+Therefore the **yelp_dataset/reviews.py** was used.  <br>
-This Python Script uses a model from a hugging face, which makes NER and is trained on food items.
+This Python Script uses a model from a hugging face, which makes NER and is trained on food items. <br>
-Initially, we wanted to make the NER ourselves with PythonSpacy, but since it is not trained on food items, it worked out quite badly.
+Initially, we wanted to make the NER ourselves with PythonSpacy, but since it is not trained on food items, it worked out quite badly.  <br>
-Since we wanted not to train this model ourselves on food, we made use of an already trained model.
+Since we wanted not to train this model ourselves on food, we made use of an already trained model.  <br>
-This model can be found here: https://huggingface.co/Dizex/InstaFoodRoBERTa-NER.
+This model can be found here: https://huggingface.co/Dizex/InstaFoodRoBERTa-NER. <br>
-The result of this extraction can be found under: **yelp_dataset/yelp_academic_dataset_review_nlp_processed.json** **The results of this NER extraction are objects that only include the business for mapping purposes and the different meals associated with that business.
+The result of this extraction can be found under: **yelp_dataset/yelp_academic_dataset_review_nlp_processed.json** <br>
+**The results of this NER extraction are objects that only include the business for mapping purposes and the different meals associated with that business.
  ``` {
     "meals": [